Voicings

 A (II) - almost the same as the previous, but with the open high E-string included.

-A (III) - a movable three-fingers shape combined with open strings.
+A (III) - a movable three-finger shape combined with open strings.

 Using in progression: